Methods of Data Collection

 This evaluation process uses a comprehensive, mixed-method approach to review data, much of which is gathered during a multiday site visit.
 These methods are intended to provide a full picture of compliance, context and practices within each lead agency, and further explain how individuals benefit from the HCBS programs.
 Once the final analysis is complete, a customized report is prepared for each lead agency.
 The data collection methods are intended to glean supporting information, so that when strengths, recommendations or corrective actions are issued, they are supported by multiple sources.

-The third round of reviews will take place from the summer of 2015 to the summer of 2018.
-Many aspects of this review process will remain the same, including: a review of participant case files, interviews and meetings with agency leadership, focus groups with lead agency case managers and assessors, and a survey of providers who work closely with the lead agency.
+The fourth round of reviews will take place from 2019 to 2023.
+Many aspects of this review process will remain the same, including: a review of participant case files, interviews and meetings with agency leadership, focus groups with lead agency case managers and assessors, and a survey taken by lead agency staff working with HCBS programs.

-Enhancements to the review process include an increased focus on each lead agency’s:
+Enhancements to the review process for round four include an increased focus on each lead agency’s:

-- Community access and inclusion for persons with disabilities, in accordance with Minnesota’s Olmstead Plan; and
+- Community access and inclusion for persons with disabilities, specifically in the area of housing, in accordance with Minnesota's Olmstead Plan;

 The overarching goal of the HCBS Lead Agency Review is to determine how HCBS programs are operating and meeting the needs of the people they serve.
 This evaluation process helps DHS assure compliance by counties and tribes in the administration of HCBS programs, share performance on key measures and outcomes, identify best practices to promote collaboration between lead agencies, and obtain feedback about DHS resources to prompt state improvements.